 The Gotthard Panorama Express fare includes tickets for the rail and boat sectors, plus the necessary supplement for travel on this panoramic route.

-Tickets on the Gotthard Panorama Express can be purchased up to 90 days before travel.
+Tickets on the Gotthard Panorama Express can be purchased from March for travel in the same year.

 Gotthard Panorama Express Tickets and Swiss Rail Passes